ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

    we suggest that using UTF-8 is an interoperable behavior.
    This is aligned with Section 5.2 of [YAML] that explicitly recommends UTF-8.

+Q: Why media type registration information is outside the IANA Considerations?
+:  We decided to follow the style adopted in {{HTTP}} where the IANA Considerations in {{Section 18.8 of HTTP}}
+   references the `multipart/byteranges` media type registration form contained in the specification body {{Section 14.6 of HTTP}}.

 # Change Log
 {: numbered="false" removeinrfc="true"}